brian-team/brian2-doc-resources/tutorials/index.rst

 Tutorials
 =========

 The tutorial consists of a series of `Jupyter Notebooks`_ [#]_.
-If you run such a notebook on your own computer, you can interactively change the code in the tutorial and experiment with it -- this is the recommended way to get started with Brian.
-The first link for each tutorial below leads to a non-interactive version of the notebook; use the links under "Notebook files" to get a file that you can run on your computer.
-You can also copy such a link and paste it at http://nbviewer.jupyter.org -- this will get you a nicer (but still non-interactive) rendering than the one you see in our documentation.
+You can quickly view these using the first links below.
+To use them interactively - allowing you to edit and run the code - there are two options.
+The easiest option is to click on the "Launch Binder" link, which will open up an interactive version in the browser without having to install Brian locally.
+This uses the Binder service provided by the
+`Freeman lab <https://www.janelia.org/lab/freeman-lab>`_.
+Occasionally, this service will be down or running slowly.
+The other option is to download the notebook file and run it locally, which requires you to have Brian installed.

 For more information about how to use Jupyter Notebooks, see the `Jupyter Notebook documentation`_.